Abhishek3670/Financial_Document_Analyzer/README.md

-# Financial Document Analyzer - Full Stack AI Developer Challenge (Wingify Software Pvt.
-Ltd.)
+# Financial Document Analyzer - Full Stack AI Developer Challenge

 ## Project Overview
 A comprehensive financial document analysis system that processes corporate reports, financial statements, and investment documents using AI-powered analysis agents.
 This is a production-grade system that requires enterprise-level thinking and implementation.